Langlands duality for representations of quantum groups: Introduction

-In addition, we conjecture that $\chi'(L(\la))$ is the character of an {\em actual} representation of $^L\g$ (that is, $m_{\check\mu} \geq 0$ for all $\check\mu$ in formula \eqref{branching}), and we prove this conjecture for $\g=B_2$.\footnote{After the first version of this paper appeared on the arXiv we were told by Victor Kac that a special case of our duality, going from type $B$ to type $C$, may be explained in the context of representation theory of Lie superalgebras of type $B(0,n)$ as defined in \cite{kac}.
+In addition, we conjecture that $\chi'(L(\la))$ is the character of an {\em actual} representation of $^L\g$ (that is, $m_{\check\mu} \geq 0$ for all $\check\mu$ in formula \eqref{branching}), and we prove this conjecture for $\g=B_2$.\footnote{After the first version of this paper appeared on the arXiv we learned from Victor Kac that a special case of our duality, going from type $B$ to type $C$, may be explained in the context of representation theory of Lie superalgebras of type $B(0,n)$ as defined in \cite{kac}.
 In fact, the condition on the highest weight $\lambda\in P'$ appears in this case in \cite[Theorem 8]{kac} in the form $a_n\in 2\ZZ$.
-It is not clear to us whether one can use Lie superalgebras to interpret our duality for other types. \\In addition, we have learned from Kevin McGerty that in the meantime he has been able to prove this conjecture for other types, see \cite{M}.} We observe that the subset of the crystal of $L(\la)$ consisting of those elements whose weights are in $P'$ does not give us ``on the nose'' the crystal of this $^L\Glie$-module.
+It is not clear to us whether one can use Lie superalgebras to interpret our duality for other types. \\In addition, we have learned from Kevin McGerty that in the meantime he has been able to prove this conjecture for other types, see \cite{M}. \\After the paper was published, we were informed by C\'edric Lecouvey that this result was obtained earlier by Peter Littelmann \cite[Proposition 4]{pl}.} We observe that the subset of the crystal of $L(\la)$ consisting of those elements whose weights are in $P'$ does not give us ``on the nose'' the crystal of this $^L\Glie$-module.
 But we conjecture that after applying a certain deformation process (presented in Section \ref{conj}) we do get the right crystal structure on this subset.
 (We also prove this for $B_2$.)
 Thus, conjecturally, we can reconstruct not only the crystal of $L(\la')$ but the crystal of the whole representation of $^L\g$ whose character is equal to $\chi'(L(\la))$.

 It is natural to ask: {\em why} should this duality of characters and crystal bases take place?
 We suggest the following explanation: there exists an algebra $\U_{q,t}(\g)$ depending on two parameters, $q$ and $t$, whose specialization at $t=1$ gives $\U_q(\g)$, and at $q=\ep$ (where $\ep=1$ if $\g$ is simply-laced and $\ep = \exp(\pi i/r)$, $r$ being the lacing number of $\g$) gives $\U_{-t}({}^L\g)$.
 These are the quantum groups without the Serre relations associated to $\g$ and $^L\g$.
 We call $\U_{q,t}(\g)$ the {\em interpolating quantum group}.
 (Example 3 in Section \ref{int reps} indicates that it is impossible to include the Serre relations and preserve the interpolating property.)
 Moreover, we conjecture that any irreducible finite-dimensional representation $L_q(\la)$ of $U_q(\g)$ (equivalently, of $\U_q(\g)$) with the highest weight of the form \eqref{la} may be deformed to a representation $L_{q,t}(\la)$ of $\U_{q,t}(\g)$.
 We also conjecture that the specialization of $L_{q,t}(\la)$ at $q=\ep$ contains the irreducible representation of $U_{-t}({}^L\g)$ with highest weight $\la'$ given by formula \eqref{lap} as the highest component.
 These conjectures are confirmed by various explicit examples presented below as well as our general result on the duality of characters of finite-dimensional representations.